scaffino/Gatling/docs/TRANSACTION_FLOW.md

     v
 [Mempool] (application/mempool.rs)
     │
-    └─> 4.
-Store in Mempool
+    └─> 9.
+Store in Mempool (All Validators)
           • Store in HashMap by digest
+          • Deduplicates if already present
           • Track by sender's public key
           • Add to round-robin queue
           • Metrics: transactions count, accounts count

+**Result: ALL validators now have the transaction in mempool**

 ┌─────────────────────────────────────────────────────────────────┐
 │ PHASE 2: BLOCK PROPOSAL                                         │